Inflectra/rapise-documentation/docs/Guide/dynamics_nav.md

         regex:.*Microsoft Dynamics NAV

-Also Rapise adjusts `Record Title` in test settings to the same regular expression so you do not need to choose the Dynamics NAV main window during subsequent recording sessions.
+Rapise also adjusts the `Record Title` in test settings to the same regular expression, so you do not need to choose the Dynamics NAV main window during subsequent recording sessions.

 ![Test Settings](./img/dynamicsnavtestsettings.png)

 ### Titles of Child Windows

-Child windows of Dynamics NAV also may have dynamic titles.
+Child windows of Dynamics NAV may also have dynamic titles.

 ![DynamicsNAV Window Title Example](./img/dynamicsnavtitle2.png)

 Rapise tries to generate a regular expression for such titles as well.
-If it does not do so - write the expression yourself.
-But the good news is you need to do this for one object only in every such window.
-For further learned objects Rapise will change the `window title` property automatically.
-In other words when Rapise learns a new object and it's `window title` is matched by a regular expression of a previously learned object then the title property is automatically replaced by this regular expression.
+If it does not, write the expression yourself.
+But the good news is that you only need to do this for one object in each such window.
+For subsequently learned objects, Rapise will automatically change the `window title` property.
+In other words, when Rapise learns a new object and its `window title` is matched by a regular expression of a previously learned object, the title property is automatically replaced by this regular expression.

 ## How to Launch Dynamics NAV Client

-If in your test you want to check that Dynamics NAV application is installed and running place this function into `User.js`:
+If in your test you want to check that the Dynamics NAV application is installed and running, place this function into `User.js`:

 ```javascript
 function DynamicsNAVLaunch()